flox/pkgdb/docs/search.md

 }
 ```

-- `inputs.<NAME>stabilities` was applied to all inputs which didn't explicitly
+- `inputs.<NAME>.stabilities` was applied to all inputs which didn't explicitly
    specify them.
 - `inputs.<NAME>.subtrees` was applied to all inputs which didn't explicitly
    specify them.